kubernetes/community/sig-contributor-experience/triage-team/triage.md

 ## Work involved

-The main work is to keep track of issues and PRs, ping people, add labels and milestone, and discuss the overall status with the SIG leads.
+The main work is to keep track of issues and PRs, ping people, add labels and milestones, and discuss the overall status with the SIG leads.
 If you can not add or can not decide the correct label or milestone, that’s fine, contact leaders of the SIG to do so.

 ### Issues